taiocean1213/jac_method_pipeline/README.md

 ```
 5. Create a new pull request.

+## TODOs
+create venv
+1.  add config file (yaml) for reconstruction parameters  # p=0.5, lamb=0.01, method="kotre", perm=1, jac_normalized=Truep=0.5, lamb=0.01, method="kotre", perm=1, jac_normalized=True
+1.  post-process result to extract some quantitative measure (RMSE) of how well did the recon perform
+1.  use mlflow to do different experiment with different config
+1.  add preprocessing step before recon and postprocessing step after recon with configs: any random function would do p=0.5, lamb=0.01, method="kotre", perm=1, jac_normalized=True
+1.  build docker containers for each of these steps and orchestrate with Kubernetes

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.